 CHÉZY, Antoine Léonard de.
-Neuilly 15.1.1773 (1775?) — Paris 3.9. (or 31.8.)
+Neuilly-sur-Seine 15.1.1773 — Paris 3.9. (or 31.8.)
 1832.
-French Pioneer of Indology. the first Professor of Sanskrit in Paris.
-Born in a large family of Antoine de Chézy (1718–1798) a well known engineer and scientist.
-Birthdate uncertain, the D.B.F. gives 1775.
+French Pioneer of Indology, the first Professor of Sanskrit in Paris.
+Born in the large family of Antoine de Chézy (1718–1798), a well known engineer and scientist.
+Birth year somewhat uncertain, D.B.F. gives 1775, others 1773.
 At the age of ten he was sent to Collège de Navarre.
 Originally he intended to follow his father, but became interested in languages, poetry and the Orient.
 He attended Silvestre de Sacy’s, later also Langlès’s classes and at the age of 17 already knew Arabic and Persian.
-From 1792 he was employed in Foreign Ministry.
+From 1792 (Lévi says 1798) he was employed in Foreign Ministry.
 In 1798 he was chosen to participate in the scientific staff of Napoleon’s Egyptian expedition, but became ill and had, to his great chagrin, turn back from Toulon.
-Taught Arabic and Persian in Paris, catalogued the MSS. brought from Egypt to Imperial Library, and read Hebrew, Syriac, Aramaic, and more Greek.
+Taught Arabic and Persian in Paris, catalogued the manuscripts brought from Egypt to Imperial Library, and read Hebrew, Syriac, Aramaic, and more Greek.
 He spoke now fluently (they say) Arabic and Persian and was also interested in Turkish, Chinese, and Mongolian.
 From 1798 he had suffered of a nervous illness and of hypochondria.
-In 1805 or 1806 he married the German poet Helmine von Klencke (1783-1856), a friend of the Schlegel brothers, but in 1810 she returned with their children to Germany and began an eager anti-Napoleonian nationalistic campaign.
-She never returned to her husband.
+In 1805 (or 1806) he married the German poet Helmine von Klencke (1783-1856), a friend of the Schlegel brothers, but in 1810 she returned with their two sons to Germany and began an eager anti-Napoleonian nationalistic campaign.
+She never returned to her husband (but also not divorced).

-Now Chézy also began to read Sanskrit with the help of missionary MSS. (a grammar and a glossary).
-He compared the MSS. texts of Manu, the Hitopadeśa, and the Bhagavagītā with the translations of Jones and Wilkins.
+Now Chézy also began to read Sanskrit with the help of missionary manuscripts (a grammar and a glossary of —> Pons).
+He compared the manuscript texts of Manu, the Hitopadeśa, and the Bhagavagītā with the translations of Jones and Wilkins.
+He never attended the private classes given by Al. Hamilton in Paris.
 In 1808 he at last obtained a copy of Wilkins’ grammar, and soon also the Rāmāyaṇa of Carey and Marshman.
 This last text fascinated him, and he prepared an edition and translation of the Yajñadattavadha episode.
 He started many other projects, but because of his real and imagined illnesses was not able to carry them through.
-Among his literary remains were several such MSS., like a Sanskrit grammar, a Prakrit–Sanskrit–French dictionary, an analysis of the Rāmāyaṇa, and a Persian chrestomathy.
+Among his literary remains were several such manuscripts, like a Sanskrit grammar, a Prakrit–Sanskrit–French dictionary, an analysis of the Rāmāyaṇa, and a Persian chrestomathy.
 The editio princeps of the Śakuntalā was, in addition to the Yajñadattavadha, his only finished major work.
-As the only printed text of such an important work, it was much used in its times, but the actual edition was rather poor being based on one sole manuscript.
+As the only printed text of such an important work, it was much used in its times, but the actual edition was rather poor being based on one sole manuscript of the Bengali recension.
 An appendix contains the text and translation of the Śakuntalā episode of the Mahābhārata.
 His Amaru translation was published under the pseudonym Apudy (Latin apud+y = chez+y).

-In 1814 the efforts of Silvestre de Sacy yielded fruit and two new chairs were established at Collège de France for Chinese (Abel-Remusat) and Sanskrit (Chézy).
+In 1814 the efforts of Silvestre de Sacy yielded fruit and two new chairs were established at Collège de France for Chinese (Abel-Rémusat) and Sanskrit (Chézy).
 In January 1815 Chézy started his teaching and continued until his death (when he was succeeded by Burnouf).
 In 1824-27 he was also Professor of Persian at É.L.O.V.
-In 1824 he competed unsuccesfully with Abel-Remusat for the office of Conservator of Oriental MSS.
-He quarreled with Abel-Remusat and Burnouf.
+In 1824 he competed unsuccesfully with Abel-Rémusat for the office of Conservator of Oriental manuscripts.
+He was hypochondriac and apparently a difficult character, involved in many quarrels.
+He announced many great plans, but finish only very few of them.
+He quarreled with Abel-Rémusat and Burnouf.
 In 1832 he was among the victims of the cholera epidemy.
-Among his students were Burnouf, father and son, Jacquet; Langlois and Loiseleur-Deslongchamps, of Germans Dursch, Kosegarten, Lassen, Mitscherlich, A. W. von Schlegel, and to some extent also Bopp.
+Among his students were Burnouf, father and son, Jacquet, Langlois and Loiseleur-Deslongchamps, of Germans Dursch, B. Hirzel, Kosegarten, Lassen, Mitscherlich, A. W. von Schlegel, and to some extent also Bopp.

-Publications: Extrait de Livre des Merveilles de la nature, par Mohammed.
-1805.
+Publications: Extrait de Livre des Merveilles de la nature, par Mohammed ben Mohammed Kazwini.
+148 p.
+P. 1805.

 – Analyse du Mégha-Doûtah, poème Sanskrit de Kâlidâsa.
 22 p.
 P. 1817.